screaminglake/Whispering-Chills/README.md

 -Whispering Chills is a very difficult setup.
 You will have to avoid many combat encounters and sneak your away around early on.
 If the early game grind feels too difficult due to lack of humans to loot and lack of quest-based XP boosts, there are a couple helpful commands you can enter into the console (~) in-game to assist you.
 Player.setlevel x where x is the level you wish to be set to can be used to raise your level along with gaining all the corresponding perk points.
 CGF "Game.AddPerkPoints" x (include the quotes) where x is the number of perk points you wish to add can be used to simply add perk points to use in the level up menu without actually levelling up your character.
 You can also install the Cheat Terminal mod and place it anywhere in your load order to make for a far less difficult experience where you have the ability to adjust any aspect of the game or spawn in items freely.
 Bear in mind the higher you set your level, the more difficult things will become as higher level enemies will spawn per our dynamic custom spawn system.

--FallSouls may break certain quests from tracking in the Data tab of the Pip-Boy (never experienced this myself).
+-FallSouls MAY break certain quests from tracking in the Data tab of the Pip-Boy (never experienced this myself).
 This, however, works in my favored preference as I encourage open exploration and coming across objectives naturally.